 The catch: any edits users made after inoculation exist only in the damaged current version and will be lost when you restore.
 The sooner you act, the less work is at risk.

-.one files - it doesn’t just inject metadataUIVersion > 1.0 on any .one file, confirmed by LINKTEK string in the binary
+.one operation to Aspose.Note for .NET and uses Document.Save() to write files backUIVersion > 1.0 on any .one file, confirmed by LINKTEK string in the binary